andrewjbaker/lfc-docker/README.md

 pip install django
 ```

+* You must also install Docker from [here](https://www.docker.com) to be able to build and run the image using the Dockerfile contained within the repository.

 ## 2. Usage
 The website can be accessed by entering the following in the command line: